propavingk/SlotDrift/ARCHITECTURE.md

 the same slot; if the loser is compared by slot number it silently disappears from the orphan count.
 That exact bug was caught by the fixture in this repository and is why `identity()` exists.

+Orphan segments then group orphaned blocks by following parent links inside the orphaned set, so a rival three-slot branch is reported as one segment with a single attachment point rather than three unrelated blocks.

+### report.py

+Two renderers over one `Analysis` object.
+The text renderer is line oriented